TrsNium/extreamseek/README.md

 # ExtreamSeek

+Its' a just program to learn actor model of elixir.

 Search for 'files containing any word' within a specified directory and below a specified depth.
 You can get binary as following.

 ```shell
 $ mix escript.build
 ```

 ## Installation